 - 1 tsp.
 Kashmiri red chilli powder or paprika

-- 2 tbsp. chickpea flour or besan
+- 2 tbsp. chickpea flour or besan optional

 - Salt to taste

-- 1 tsp. oil for brushing
+- 1 tbsp. oil for brushing

 Do you want to save this recipe?